Darxo/Hardened/README.md

 - **Barbarian Kings** now have **Savage Strength** which makes them immune to **Disarm**

 **Beasts:**
+- Introduce new **Bite Reach** effect, which reduces headshot chance by 10% and increases chance to receive headshot by 10%
+	- This effect is given to all Dogs, Wolfs and Hyenas
 - Lindwurms Head and Tail no longer share hitpoints and effects but killing the tail will no longer kill the Head
   - Lindwurm Head now has 1000 Hitpoints (down from 1100) and gains **Exude Confidence**
   - The Lindwurm Tail still inherits most of the stats from the head but has 50% less Hitpoints and Resolve and 50% more Melee Defense.
 Lindwurm Tails no longer have **Fearsome**